Maker + Keti = #MakerKT

 In most parts of the world there are numerous things that girls are discouraged from doing.
 Using tools are among those things.
 Girls grow up assuming that these are things they are not able to do but the moment they pick up and use the very tool they were told they were incapable of using something special happens: their preconceived notions crumble and a new self-realisation dawns.

-Seeing other girls making stuff and tinkering around will inspire other girls to do the same and be empowered by their own capability.
+Seeing other women making stuff and tinkering around will inspire other women to do the same and be empowered by their own capability.
 With the growing community of empowered, independent ketis, we are excited by the potential societal, economic and political impact these maker ketis will create in Nepal!

 Who is a ‘maker’?